yakir12/Dizzy.jl/docs/rpi4-julia-sysimage-manual.md

 The `binfmt --install arm64` is one-time per host.

-## 1. Start an aarch64 container with the right depot path
+## 1. Start an aarch64 container — 🖥️ HOST

 The depot path inside the container must match where the depot will live on the Pi, otherwise paths baked in via `@__DIR__` / `pathof()` (e.g. BeepBeep's